MarioLeon1/XANA-Brute-Force/README.md

 XANA uses a wordlist with the 1 000 000 most used passwords in the world, which makes the tool very effective.
 You can still **change the wordlist** entering `attack.py`and changing line 146, where it says `passwords.txt`.

-XANA uses a dictionary with the 1 000 000 most used passwords in the world, so believe me it will find any account, but still you can use any wordlist you desire entering the file `attack.py`and changing line 146 where it says `passwords.txt`.